sspacedoutz/sspacedoutz/README.md

 𓇼

-always iwc unless friend, im awkward around new people..
+always iwc unless friend, im awkward around new people..BUT IM PRETTY NICE! ^_^

 they/he